 BY: Emmanuel Nwachukwu

-Consumers were not the only group of people that benefited from e-commerce during the lockdown, and the period after.
-Some global brands including Coca-Cola, Procter & Gamble, Mastercard etc moved their products and services to the Jumia platform, either showcasing their products on the Jumia Mall or advertising their products on the Jumia Marketplace and benefiting from the Jumia’s wide reach and logistics operations.
+The change in consumer behavior is also leading a reaction from global brands.
+The last few weeks have seen many sellers and buyers shift their attention from offline to online for strategic partnerships.
+Leveraging e-commerce platforms some global brands including Coca-Cola, Procter & Gamble, Mastercard etc moved their products and services to the Jumia platform, either showcasing their products on the Jumia Mall or advertising their products on the Jumia Marketplace and benefiting from the Jumia’s wide reach and logistics operations.

 Small retailers who had to embrace the online store platform during the lockdown are also experiencing a continuous shopping trend by customers.

 A seller on Konga platform, who identified herself as Abimbola said she is currently getting more orders online compared to her offline shop.
 “I think Coronavirus has opened the eyes of many to what they thought might not work initially.
 I myself had my doubts about the likes of Jumia and Konga until I was almost running out of business during the lockdown.
 The interesting part for me is that I currently make more sales online than my own store.
 I am beginning to consider stopping my shop rent,’ She said.

 While sellers like Abimbola are taking advantage of the cost-effectiveness of ecommerce platforms, it is believed the increasing need for customers to save more will also sustain the online shopping culture for some time.
 According to Abimbola, “Sellers online do competitive pricing which means customers can get products at cheaper prices.
 Trust me, if customers know that the cost of buying online is the same as shopping offline, they will keep buying online.
 And the way small companies are filling the logistics gap, complaints about late delivery are reducing.
 So online shopping might just keep booming after the pandemic.”